sg-dev/multinet.js/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

+# Update: No Maintenance

-# Update: Wednesday, 23 October 2019
+Wednesday, 23 October 2019

 The active developmen and support for the multinet.js library has been discontinued.
 The project’s code is provided as-is, and is not actively maintained.